Getting started may be the most challenging part of every new library. This guide is describing how to start with the library quickly and effectively

 Configuration file is used to overwrite default settings defined for the essential use case.

-Library comes with template config file, which can be modified according to needs.
+Library comes with template config file, which can be modified according to the application needs.

 and it should be copied (or simply renamed in-place) and named

 lwesp_opts.h first and then copied to the project directory where compiler